 To synchronize DataVault on two devices, the master passwords need to be the same.

-An auto-sync option is available for Dropbox and Webdav.
+An auto-sync option is available for Dropbox.
 Checking the auto-sync box will leave an encrypted copy of your data in the

 cloud so any device can synchronize at any time.
 If you activate auto-sync, DataVault will check for updates on startup and

 Instructions for initiating sync from Windows are found in the sections below.
 Troubleshooting tips are available in FAQs on our

 To synchronize using Dropbox you will need to setup a free Dropbox account.